Find Your Perfect Train Ride in Pennsylvania Today

 Ride aboard vintage 1920s coaches on the New Hope & Ivy Railroad scenic train, pulled by either a 1925 Baldwin 2-8-0 steam locomotive, No. 40, or a diesel locomotive through Bucks county.
 Departure on New Hope & Ivy Railroad is from a restored 1891 Victorian station.
 Directions

 A National Historic Landmark, the East Broad Top Railroad is a narrow gauge scenic excursion steam train ride that operates a combination of antique wooded coaches and open air flat cars built in the 1920s.
 The four and a half mile excursions run weekends from June through October.
 Steam train rides are pulled by a BLW 1914 2-8-2 Mikado.
-East Broad Top Railroad officially announced that it will not be operating steam powered excursions for the 2012 season.
+2012: East Broad Top Railroad officially announced that it will no longer be operating steam powered excursions.

 Friends of the East Broad Top Railroad Museum is located at the railroad’s original southern most operating terminus.
 Museum is open first and third weekends May through September.
 The East Broad Top Railroad Museum in Robertsdale is located in the former EBT Robertsdale depot and contains a priceless collection of artifacts from the railroad’s common carrier era.